dfuse-io/docs/content/guides/eosio/tutorials/push-notifications.md

 {{< /tabs >}}

 ## Refreshing your JWT token
 Tokens have a life span of 24h (that can vary) and need to be refreshed before they expire.
-Please see {{< externalLink href="https://docs.dfuse.io/#authentication" title="Lifecycle of short-lived JWTs">}}
+Please see {{< external-link href="https://docs.dfuse.io/#authentication" title="Lifecycle of short-lived JWTs">}}

 https://auth.dfuse.io/v1/auth/issue endpoint is rated limited.
-Full documentation can be found here {{< externalLink href="https://docs.dfuse.io/#authentication" title="API key types & Rate limiting">}}
+Full documentation can be found here {{< external-link href="https://docs.dfuse.io/#authentication" title="API key types & Rate limiting">}}

 {{< tabs "jwt-refresh" >}}
 {{< tab lang="go" >}}